jazzband/django-axes/README.rst

 Documentation
 -------------

-For more information see the documentation at:
+For more information on installation and configuration see the documentation at:

 https://django-axes.readthedocs.io/